gwiam/awt_atoyom/porting_player_control.md

 - GDScript very straight forward, similar to Python
 - player movement and input capture is much more intuitive to implement in Godot than in Unity
+- how to stop the mouse from existing the screen?